 You are required to obtain a permit for ceremonies on the Blue Ridge Parkway, capped at 25 guests total.

-Couples usually book with me before they have a location or a date, so reaching out is a great first step to begin planning.
+Couples usually reach out to me before they have a location or a date, so inquiring is a great first step to begin planning.

 You will need to hire an officiant to officiate your ceremony, make sure they are comfortable with hiking and/or specialize in elopements.